Posted by Robert Half on 05 January 2016

-However with multiple programming languages in existence it is critical for IT professionals to identify the single best programming language to learn – both to set yourself apart from competing talent and to further your career.
-To make the job easier, we look at five of the best programming languages to learn to help you secure your next exciting IT role.
+However with multiple programming languages in existence, it is critical for IT professionals to identify the single best programming language to learn – both to set yourself apart from competing talent and to further your career goals.

 If there is one programming language worth knowing, it’s Java.
 It is simple, readable, well-established, and Java underpins many of the online services we use on a daily basis.

 Java also holds a trump card for the future.
 It is used to develop Android apps and is the programming language behind some of the world’s most successful websites including Amazon and LinkedIn.
 If there is a programming language to learn that will strengthen your career options, think Java.

 Python is widely used and is the programming language behind popular websites like Reddit, Google and NASA.

 Often regarded as an entry-level language, Python doesn’t require too much prior knowledge to master, making it a useful programming language to learn if you are relatively new to IT or if you plan to assist smaller businesses develop a strong online presence with a highly readable website.